 Rhapsody Analog Recordings is an initiative of Harry van Dalen and Michael van Polen of Rhapsody in collaboration with recording engineer Frans de Rond.

 To realize their own analog recordings Harry and Michael asked recording engineer Frans de Rond to partake in this project.
-Frans has been a professional recording engineer for many years and is specialized in recording acoustic music and able to create an almost visible sound field and an organic, natural sound.
-This made him the most sought after engineer for radio plays in the Netherlands.
+Frans has been a professional recording engineer for many years and is specialized in recording acoustic music etc. This made him the most sought after engineer for radio plays in the Netherlands.
+With the three of us we are able to create an almost visible sound field and an organic, natural sound.
+As from today, together they are presenting their own direct-to-2track analog audiophile music recordings.

 ATR Magnetics analog tape from Pennsylvania, USA. explains the advantage of analog tape recording over digital.